 Submitted By:

 Bristol-Myers Squibb Canada

-Manufactured By:
+Withdrawn By Bristol-Myers

-Bristol-Myers Squibb Canada
+Manufactured By: Bristol-Myers Squibb Canada

-NOC Date:

-December 20, 2012

-Submission Date:
+Submission Continued By: The pCODR Provincial Advisory Group

+Squibb Canada, November 25,

-June 10, 2013
+NOC Date: Submission Date: December 20, 2012 June 10, 2013

-Initial Recommendation Issued:

-October 31, 2013
+Initial Recommendation: October 31, 2013 Final Recommendation: January 10, 2014 pERC RECOMMENDATION

-PERC RECOMMENDATION

 The pCODR Expert Review Committee (pERC) does not recommend funding cetuximab (Erbitux) for the first-line treatment of patients with K-RAS wild type unresectable metastatic colorectal carcinoma (mCRC).
-The Committee made this recommendation because it considered that there is uncertainty in the net clinical benefit of cetuximab plus FOLFIRI compared with bevacizumab plus FOLFIRI and because it is not cost-effective compared with bevacizumab plus FOLFIRI or bevacizumab plus FOLFOX. pERC considered that there may be a need for cetuximab in patients intolerant to, or with a contraindication to bevacizumab who would otherwise be treated with FOLFIRI; however, the cost-effectiveness of cetuximab plus FOLFIRI compared with FOLFIRI alone in patients intolerant to, or with a contraindication to bevacizumab is unknown.
+The Committee made this recommendation because it it was concerned that there was considerable uncertainty in the net clinical benefit of cetuximab plus FOLFIRI compared with bevacizumab plus FOLFIRI and because it is not cost-effective compared with bevacizumab plus FOLFIRI or bevacizumab plus FOLFOX. pERC acknowledged that there is a need for cetuximab in patients intolerant to, or with a contraindication to bevacizumab who would otherwise be treated with FOLFIRI; however, the cost-effectiveness of cetuximab plus FOLFIRI compared with FOLFIRI alone in patients intolerant to, or with a contraindication to bevacizumab is unknown.